Toilet Tank Not Filling Up After Flush Why Won't My Toilet Fill Up With Water?

 • Hold the shaft of the fill valve at the bottom with one hand and use the other hand to turn the valve cap counterclockwise until it comes loose.

-• Remove the fill valve from the toilet and inspect the holes on the valve seat for only debris.
+• Remove the fill valve from the toilet and inspect the inlet holes on the valve seat for only debris.

 • Spray water into the holes to force the debris out.